intel/llvm/sycl/doc/SYCLDriverforRFC.md

     When not provided the default target is `spir64`.
 * -fsycl-device-only
   * Enables the ability to create only device code.
+* -fsycl-host-only
+  * Enables the ability to create only host code.
 * -fsycl-host-compiler=\<compiler\>
   * Provide the ability to use a 3rd party compiler to perform the host compilation step.
 The above options are to be used with the existing `-fsycl` option.

+Any additional options that are useful for SYCL offloading compilation will be prefixed with `-fsycl-`.

 ## Introduction of SYCL specific offload action builder